wfjm/w11/doc/w11a_tb_guide.md

    - tbw sets up the environment of the test bench and starts it.
-     It generates required symbolic links, e.g. to the stimulus file, the defaults extracted from the file tbw.dat, if an optional file name is give this one will be used instead.
+     It generates required symbolic links, e.g. to the stimulus file, the defaults extracted from the file tbw.dat, if an optional file name is given this one will be used instead.
    - tbfilt saves the full test bench output to a logfile and filters the output for PASS/FAIL criteria

-- for convenience a wrapper script `tbrun_tbw` is used to generate the tbw|tbfilt pipe.
+- for convenience, a wrapper script `tbrun_tbw` is used to generate the tbw|tbfilt pipe.
 This script also checks with `make` whether the test bench is up-to-date or must be (re)-compiled.

 ### <a id="tb-sys">System test benches</a>

-The system tests allow to verify to verify a full system design.
+The system tests allow verification of a full system design.
-In this case vhdl test bench code contains
+In this case, VHDL test bench code contains
 - (simple) models of the memories used on the FPGA boards
-- drivers for the rlink connection (currently just serialport)
+- drivers for the rlink connection (currently just serial port)
 - code to interface the rlink data stream to a UNIX 'named pipe', implemented with a C routine which is called via VHPI from VHDL.

-This way the whole ghdl simulation can be controlled via a di-directional byte stream.
+This way the whole GHDL simulation can be controlled via a bi-directional byte stream.

-The rlink backend process can connect either via a named pipe to a ghdl simulation, or via a serial port to a FPGA board.
+The rlink backend process can connect either via a named pipe to a GHDL simulation, or via a serial port to an FPGA board.
 This way the same tests can be executed in simulation and on real hardware.

-In general the script `tbrun_tbwrri` is used to generate the quite lengthy command to properly setup the tbw|tbfilt pipe.
+In general, the script `tbrun_tbwrri` is used to generate the quite lengthy command to properly set up the tbw|tbfilt pipe.
 This script also checks with `make` whether the test bench is up-to-date or must be (re)-compiled.

 ### <a id="tb-driver">Test bench driver</a>

 All available tests (unit and system test benches) are described in a set of descriptor files, usually called `tbrun.yml`.
-The top level file in `$RETROBASE` includes other descriptor files located in the source directories of the tests.
+The top-level file in `$RETROBASE` includes other descriptor files located in the source directories of the tests.

 The script `tbrun` reads these descriptor files, selects tests based on `--tag` and `--exclude` options, and executes the tests with the simulation engine and simulation type given by the `--mode` option.
-For full description of see `man tbrun`.
+For a full description see `man tbrun`.

-The low level drivers `tbrun_tbw` and `tbrun_tbwrri` will automatically build the model if it is not available or outdated.
+The low-level drivers `tbrun_tbw` and `tbrun_tbwrri` will automatically build the model if it is not available or outdated.
 This is very convenient when working with a single test bench during development.